So to make your experience of using Champagne Collectors rewarding and successful, we have the following guidelines to help you along your way.

 BUYERS:

 Please provide accurate details when listing your Champagne(s) and a clear photo of the bottle(s) for each listing.
 Use the varied listing options to describe your Champagne(s) in a truthful manner and as best as you can.
+All listings are classed as duty-paid, please indicate if your Champagne is otherwise.

 Use our vintage Champagne database to find the label you wish to auction or if your label is not listed and / or you are selling multiple bottles please use the Auction Title field.